-You can find all content in your Canvas modules: readings, videos, quizzes, detailed assignment instructions, assignment drop boxes, general course information, and links to useful information.
-Canvas modules will open two weeks before their associated tasks and assignments are due; occasionally, assignments will be open further in advance to give you a 'sneak peek' at larger tasks that will be due in the future.
+Course materials are organized on Canvas in a series of weekly modules.
+You can find all content on Canvas: readings, videos, quizzes, detailed assignment instructions, assignment drop boxes, general course information, and links to useful information.
+Canvas modules will open the week before we discuss the associated topic in class so that you can complete readings and review any other information in advance.